runtimeverification/javamop/INSTALL.md

 #JavaMOP INSTALL

-This file contains instructions for using JavaMOP out of the box.
+Here are instructions for installing JavaMOP from the release zip archive.
 Users who checked out the sources should follow the instructions in src/README.md to build JavaMOP.

 ##Prerequisites